trendscenter/bookshelf-shield/README.md

 Relations is used to determine whether a user has been granted access to perform an action on the model.

 ### ES6
 This module utilizes ES6 features, including classes, arrow functions and Promises.
-As a result, the code is [Babel](https://babeljs.io)ified to be compatible with all versions of node.
+As a result node 4.0.0+ is required.

 # Usage
 1. Set up your ACL